elephantscale/es-training-new/machine-learning/slides/ML-Spark-Overview.md

  * Hadoop
      - Hadoop is the first popular distributed platform
      - MapReduce is the execution engine
      - Did great at batch computes
      - 'Mahout' is a machine learning library built on top of Hadoop's MapReduce
      - Not so great for iterative algorithms (machine learning)

----

-## History of Machnie Learning @ Scale

  * Spark

-     - Native Machine Learning component

      - Execution engine is faster than MapReduce (less overhead)
         - Iterative algorithms work well
+     - Native Machine Learning library that has many algorithms implemented
      - Support in-memory computations (very fast and great for iterative computes)

 Notes: